google-research/pix2seq/README.md

 <div align="center">
   An illustration of Pix2Seq for object detection (from <a href="https://ai.googleblog.com/2022/04/pix2seq-new-language-interface-for.html">our Google AI blog post</a>).
 </div>

+## (<span style="color:red">NEW!</span>) Diffusion models

+We added (official) implementations of diffusion models (such as Bit Diffusion, RIN, see references below) built on top of the original Pix2Seq codebase and they can be found in tasks/ and models/.

+Please note that we have not yet added proper documentations on training these models.

 ## Models
 <a href="https://colab.research.google.com/github/google-research/pix2seq/blob/master/colabs/pix2seq_inference_object_detection.ipynb" target="_parent"><img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/></a>